Independent travel talk with Angie D'Errico - PT I: Going on your first solo trip

 ·Embracing uncertainty and experiencing life choices with freedom and creativity.

-Different types of travel and why we need to stop putting labelling.
+Different types of travel and why we need to stop putting labels.

 Connecting with creativity.

 Honestly, this woman walks the talk.

 If you enjoyed this interview, share it and keep the conversation going.